crsjones/Southern-Cross-Computer-z80/README.md

 The Southern Cross Computer appeared in Australia's Silicon Chip Magazine in the August 1993 edition.
 A follow up article appeared in Silicon Chip in December 1993 describing the 8x8 LED Matrix and 8 Channel Relay add-on board.

-A facebook group for the Southern Cross has been established [https://www.facebook.com/groups/1553416258519631)
+There is a Facebook group for the Southern Cross SBC [https://www.facebook.com/groups/1553416258519631)

 ### SC-8x8   8 x 8 LED Matrix